WorkReady U/Adult Education

 How do I earn my high school equivalency diploma?

 Today, adults who did not earn their diploma in high school must take and pass High School Equivalency Test (HiSET®) to earn a state-issued high school equivalency diploma.
 The HiSET® is the new alternative to the General Educational Development (GED®) test.
 In 2014, Louisiana adopted the HiSET® from Educational Testing Service (ETS), replacing the GED® test.
 The HiSET® is more affordable, available in both paper- and computer-delivered testing formats, and administered at state-selected test centers.
 Your skills and knowledge are measured in five core areas that make up the five subtests: Language Arts – Reading, Language Arts – Writing, Mathematics, Science and Social Studies.

-- If you are 16- or 17-years-old, you must obtain an approved age waiver or documentation of current enrollment in a state approved Louisiana Options/Connections program.
-You can download the waiver form from the HiSET® ETS website @ http://hiset.ets.org/requirements/la.
-The waiver also can be obtained from your local parish school board office.
+If you are 16- or 17-years-old, you must obtain an approved age waiver or documentation of current enrollment in a state approved Louisiana Options/Connections program.
+The waiver can be obtained from your local parish school board office.

 What happens after I enroll?